wis-delft/wis-delft.github.io/_people/template.md

 # Go to https://purexml-open.ewi.tudelft.nl
 # choose Query Type = Person, search term = your name, Style = as a list
-# generate url and copy the link in the publications_link
+# generate url and copy the link in the publications_link field below
 publications_link:

 ---